License GuideSOC 29-2092

 Read more

 Hearing aid dispensers must complete continuing education to renew their licenses.
-Each state sets its own requirements, typically asking for a specific number of hours per renewal period.
-Common topics include ethics and state regulations.
-Check your state board's rules for exact numbers and approved courses.
+Your state board sets the specific hour requirement and topics.
+Most states mandate ethics training and courses on state regulations.
+Check with your licensing board for your exact CE hours and deadlines.

 Is This For You